Bealby/grandpas-pocket-watch-shop/TESTING.md

 ## Not Fixed

-- For the Booking Appointment Form in the `Services` app placeholders were not shown for the `Appointment Type`, `Watch Model`, `Watch Type`, preferably showing an empty field as in the field for `Time`.
+- For the Booking Appointment Form in the `Services` app preferred placeholder names were not shown for the `Appointment Type`, `Watch Model`, `Watch Type` fields.
+  Ideally showing an empty field as in the field for `Time`.

   `Friendly Names` were given to the models `Appointment Type`, `Watch Model`, `Watch Type`, which then caused the difficulty in setting the placeholders desired.

   The solution I believe would be to change the attributes in the models, using `empty_label`.
+However, further investigation into this would be necessary.

   Although a benefit to the UI/UX it does not affect the functionality of the form itself so it was decided to leave for now and work on at a future date.

-- Products that are available on the Website are one of a kind so when purchased by a user they still remain in stock on the Website.
-Of course the owner can remove the product from the Website once an order has been made but there will always be a window of risk until this issue is carried out.
+- Products that are available on the Website are one of a kind so when a product is purchased by a user the product will still remain in stock on the Website.
+Of course the owner could remove the product from the Website once an order has been made but there will always be a window of risk until this removal is carried out.

   It would therefore be important to set up a function to remove products from stock once they are purchased.
-Another alternative would be to display the product but deactive `ADD TO BASKET` and display text 'Out of stock'.
+  Another alternative would be to display the product but deactive `ADD TO BASKET` and display text
+  'Out of Stock'.

 ---